-Carara is unique in that it lies at the apex of the Amazonian and Mesoamerican ecosystems—a climatological zone of transition from the dry of the Pacific north to the very humid southern coast—and is a meeting place for species from both.
+Carara National Park in Costa Rica lies at the apex of the Amazon and Mesoamerican ecosystem.
+Its is in a transitional climate zone that goes from the dry of the Pacific north to the very humid southern coast and is a meeting place for wildlife species from both areas.

-Lets take a closer look at this national park and find out why it is such a popular place to visit.
+Lets take a closer look at this national park in Costa Rica and find out why it is such a popular place to visit.

 The 5,242-hectare park borders the Pan-American Highway, so you can literally step from your car and enter the primary forest.